inducer/pycuda/doc/source/driver.rst

   .. method:: __call__([aligned=True])

     Perform the specified memory copy, waiting for it to finish.
-    If *aligned* is *False*, tolerate misalignment that may lead to severe loss of copy bandwidth.
+    If *aligned* is *False*, tolerate device-side misalignment for device-to-device copies that may lead to loss of copy bandwidth.

   .. method:: __call__(stream)